Entropy-MCMC: Sampling from Flat Basins with Ease: Related Works

 \section{Related Works}

 \paragraph{Flatness-aware Optimization.} The concept of flatness in the energy landscape was first studied by \citet{hochreiter1994simplifying}, and its connection with generalization was then empirically discussed by \citet{keskar2017large,dinh2017sharp,jiangfantastic}.
-In order to pursue flatness for better generalization, Entropy-SGD~\citep{chaudhari2019entropy} introduced local entropy to consider the averaged loss of a region, SAM~\citep{foret2020sharpness} developed a new optimizer to minimize the worst-case near the current model, bSAM~\citep{mollenhoff2022sam} further improved SAM with a Bayes optimal convex lower bound, LPF~\citep{bisla2022low} introduced low-pass filter to actively search flat basins, and SWA~\citep{izmailov2018averaging} found that averaging weights along the trajectory of SGD training can also find flatter modes.
+To pursue flatness for better generalization, \citet{baldassi2015subdominant} proposed the local entropy to measure the flatness of local modes, \citet{baldassi2016unreasonable} used ``replicated" models to implement local entropy, Entropy-SGD~\citep{chaudhari2019entropy} introduced a nested chain to approximate the local entropy, SAM~\citep{foret2020sharpness} developed a new optimizer to minimize the worst-case near the current model, bSAM~\citep{mollenhoff2022sam} further improved SAM with a Bayes optimal convex lower bound, LPF~\citep{bisla2022low} introduced low-pass filter to actively search flat basins, and SWA~\citep{izmailov2018averaging} found that averaging weights along the trajectory of SGD training can also find flatter modes.
 Our Entropy-MCMC follows the local entropy measurement and collects more than a single point to fully exploit the flat basins.
+For detailed comparisons with prior works considering local entropy, please refer to Appendix~\ref{sec:detail_cmp}.

 \paragraph{MCMC on Deep Neural Networks.} Markov chain Monte Carlo is a class of general and practical sampling algorithms~\citep{andrieu2003introduction}, which has been applied to infer Bayesian neural network posteriors~\citep {neal2012bayesian}.
 SGMCMC~\citep{welling2011bayesian,ma2015complete} methods use the mini-batching technique to adapt MCMC to deep neural networks.
 SGHMC~\citep{chen2014stochastic} exploited the second-order Langevin dynamics to calibrate the stochastic estimates of HMC gradients. cSGMCMC~\citep{zhangcyclical} further improves sampling efficiency by leveraging a cyclical step size schedule.
 Symmetric Split HMC~\citep{cobb2021scaling} developed a way to apply HMC to deep neural networks without stochastic gradients.
 Our Entropy-MCMC builds upon the SGMCMC framework and is designed to favor the flat basins in the energy landscape during sampling.